titpetric/exp/pkg/generics/allocator/README.md

 }
 ```

-The allocator package handles two concerns related to allocations:
+The allocator package serves as an optimization utility.

 1. It uses sync.Pool to manage an in-memory cache of reusable types.
 2. Provides a generic interface to take advantage of type safety.